demimao/Lab8_Starter/README.md

 > No. An end to end test is meant to emulate user actions to ensure all kinds of tasks and actions are working as expected, instead of checking a single function's output.

+3) Would you use a unit test to test the “message” feature of a messaging application?
+Why or why not?
+For this question, assume the “message” feature allows a user to write and send a message to another user.

+> No. Unit testing is for debugging a small scale of the code, like a function.
+It's not suitable for testing interactions on a feature level like this 'message' feature.

+4) Would you use a unit test to test the “max message length” feature of a messaging application?
+Why or why not?
+For this question, assume the “max message length” feature prevents the user from typing more than 80 characters.

+> Yes.
+In this case, we are testing a small functionality: limit the max message length.
+Unit testing is great for testing this kind of small scale without affecting unrelated unit tests.